Grace-Ventures/frontend-interview-template/README.md

 ## Intro

 The goal of this take home interview is to replicate the daily work you may be doing at Grace.
 It is not meant to take too much of your time, but please feel free to show off as much of your knowledge as possible.
 (We're roughly aiming for 6 hours max on this assignment.)
-Please pick either the `react` folder for regular JS, or `react-ts` folder for TS.
-Run the project with `npm i && npm run dev`.
+Please pick either the `react` folder for JS, or `react-ts` folder for TS. `cd` into the folder, then run the project with `npm i && npm run dev`.

 ## What you will be building
 - A sample data is provided in the repository (`src/data`).
 You will need to call the exported async function to fetch the dummy data.
 Please use native React API to fetch this data.